-Higher Ground Boston evolved out of the work of the Working Group on Nonprofit Stabilization and Recovery, which was a response to struggling nonprofit service organizations in high-poverty neighborhoods and communities of color in Boston.
+Boston’s Higher Ground evolved out of the work of the Working Group on Nonprofit Stabilization and Recovery, which convened in 2008 in response to struggling nonprofit service organizations in high-poverty neighborhoods and communities of color in Boston.
 An analysis of the economic indicators related to neighborhoods in Roxbury, North Dorchester and Mattapan, commissioned by the Working Group revealed an alarming picture of negative outcomes for children and youth, particularly related to health and education.

 To address the impact gap, Higher Ground seeks to unite various service providers to affect actual, measurable results in one neighborhood at a time.
 The leaders of Higher Ground recognize that intergenerational poverty and structural inequality will only end with at least a generation of dedicated, results-oriented work.
-To affect change, Higher Ground will engage communities rather than individuals, generating results that will promote life-long community empowerment that will not end simply when funding for individuals or specific service-providers stops.
+To affect change, Higher Ground engages communities as well as individuals, generating results that promote life-long community empowerment.